chef/chef-web-docs/chef_master/source/config_rb_knife.rst

 .. tag config_rb_knife_summary

-A knife.rb file is used to specify the chef-repo-specific configuration details for knife.
+A knife.rb file is used to specify configuration details for knife.

 .. end_tag